 - In Golden Sun: Dark Dawn, nearly every major character except the Silent Protagonist gets in one or two snarky lines.
 And thanks to the emoticon responses, the Silent Protagonist can be played as a Silent Snarker.
 Yes.

 - The world of Kid Icarus: Uprising is very much a World of Snark.
 This is compounded with the game's lack of a fourth wall, since the characters will lampshade and snark about video game conventions.
+The only speaking characters that don't snark are such Large Hams that snarking would get in the way.

 - No More Heroes: Travis may not be the only self aware character in the cast and a ton of people love making snarky remarks.
 The world itself is a massive self aware parody of videogame and anime conventions, just how subtle it is depends on the situation.